A Social Login application is needed for implementing both social login and social sharing.

 Warning: Your API key should always be kept secret.
 Never email the key or include it in a support ticket!

-For security reasons, only whitelisted domains are allowed to communicate with your Social Login application.
+For security reasons, only allowed domains are allowed to communicate with your Social Login application.

 - Add the token URL to the whitelist.